fawaf/Post-Install/README.md

 # Post Install
-Two easy steps!
+One easy step!
-1: Run it!
+Run it!

     ./post_install.sh